 Nearest Metro Stops: Muzeum station (line A & C), or Mustek station (line A & B)

 Christmas Markets in Republic Square

 Náměstí Republiky, just a short walk from Prague’s historic city center, is home to a delightful Christmas market.
+The Christmas market at Namesti Republiky is less crowded and, hence, less touristy than the markets at Old Town Square or other major squares.
+Items including Czech pashmina scarves, beer mugs, wooden toys, vivid prints of Prague, and also lace are all available at this market.
 The Republic Square is near the Palladium shopping center, close to Old Customs House.

 Although small compared to other metropolitan markets, the Republic Square market still attracts its fair share of visitors.
 Its character more than makes up for its small size.
 It’s a local, cozy shopping destination decorated with modest, wooden stalls right in the middle of the city.